carpentries-incubator/shell-extras/02-ssh.md

 /users/vlad
 ~~~

-The secure shell is called "secure" to contrast it with an older program called `rsh`,
-which stood for "remote shell".
+### SSH History

 Back in the day,
 when everyone trusted each other and knew every chip in their computer by its first name,
-people didn't encrypt anything except the most sensitive information when sending it over a network.
+people didn't encrypt anything except the most sensitive information when sending it over a network
-However,
+and the two programs used for running a shell (usually back then, the Bourne Shell, `sh`) on, or copying
+files to, a remote machine were named `rsh` and `rcp`, respectively.
+Think (`r`)emote `sh` and `cp`

-that meant that villains could watch network traffic,
+However, anyone could watch the unencrypted network traffic, which meant that villains could
 steal usernames and passwords,
 and use them for all manner of nefarious purposes.

 SSH was invented to prevent this (or at least slow it down).
 It uses several sophisticated, and heavily tested, encryption protocols
 to ensure that outsiders can't see what's in the messages
 going back and forth between different computers.

-`ssh` has a companion program called `scp`,
+The "secure" version of `rsh`, called `ssh`, think (`s`)ecure `sh`, has a companion program, (`s`)ecure `cp`, called `scp`,
-which stands for "secure copy".
-It allows us to copy files to or from a remote computer using the same kind of connection as SSH.
+which allows us to copy files to or from a remote computer using the same kind of encrypted connection as SSH.
-The command's name combines `cp`'s and `ssh`'s,
-and so does its operation.

 To copy a file,
 we specify the source and destination paths,
 either of which may include computer names.